kakwa/dnscherry/README.rst

     # launch dnscherryd
     dnscherryd -c /etc/dnscherry/dnscherry.ini

-Now, it should be accessible from your browser.
+It should be accessible from your browser on http://localhost:8080.